ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“Perl: The only language that looks the same before and after RSA encryption.”— Keith Bostic   ❞</i>
+<i>❝“The difference between theory and practice is that in theory, there is no difference between theory and practice.”— Richard Moore   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->